 Here are the exact steps you need to take after you complete your 20 hour CTEC course so that there is no confusion (these steps are also listed inside the 20 hour course system).

-Assuming that the IRS PTIN system is operational (that usually happens around October), we recommend you start by renewing your PTIN online at this link.
+Assuming that the IRS PTIN system is open and operational (that usually happens around October), we recommend you start the process of of renewing your CTEC registration by renewing your PTIN online at this link.

-Once we report your hours to CTEC (typically within one hour of your course completion), you need to go to www.ctec.org and renew your CTEC registration.
+Once your education provider for the 20 hour CTEC renewal course reports your hours to CTEC (if you’re using Pronto, we typically within one hour of your course completion), you need to go to www.ctec.org and renew your CTEC registration.

 Choose the “Tax Professionals” button on the front page of ctec.org and follow the prompts from there.